robbierolin/eyetrack3d/README.md

 This gives a total of 81493 parameters, with 72003 from the fully connected layer and 4745 from each eye stream.

 ## Training
-After some tedious manual searching, the network was the following properties:
+After some tedious manual searching, the network was trained with the following properties:
-* Optimizer: Adadelta (standard parameters)
+* optimizer: Adadelta (standard parameters)
 * batch_size: 1
 * epochs: 15
 * regularization: only on the last layer (L2, lambda = 10<sup>-4</sup>)